Live Unit Testing with Visual Studio

 - Live Unit Testing does not create a new application domain to run tests, but rather runs tests from the default domain.
 Tests run from the Test Explorer window do create a new application domain.

 - Live Unit Testing runs tests in each test assembly sequentially.
-If you run multiple tests from the Test Explorer window and the Run Tests in Parallel button is selected, tests run in parallel.
+In the Test Explorer window, you can choose an option to run multiple tests in parallel.

 Live Unit Testing and large solutions